 What do you do when you are sick?
 What do you do when your child is sick?
 Last year, our son spiked a 40-41C fever a few days after Halloween.
 As a Naturopathic doctor, I already feel “on the fringe” with the amazing awareness we have of health – but I know in many people’s eyes we seem extreme because so many of the things that people consume on a regular basis are not found in our house – such as:

 - fruit juice

-You have probably heard that the best defense is a good offense and this is especially true when it comes to supporting your immune system.
+You have probably heard that the best defence is a good offence and this is especially true when it comes to supporting your immune system.
 We recommend all patients come in for a “fall tune-up” to prevent and/or minimize the length of time you may be affected by cold and flu viruses this winter.

 Why are probiotics beneficial?

 Probiotics, translated “for life”, refer to bacteria in the intestine considered beneficial to health.
 Two of the most important healthful bacteria are Lactobacillus acidophilus (specific to the small intestine) and Bifidobacterium bifidum (specific to the large intestine), but there are many other organisms to keep in mind.
 It is important to note that you have more bacteria in and on you than you have cells in your body and that the bacteria in your digestive tract weigh approximately 3lbs.